Center for Immigration Studies

 The ACLU estimates there are 154 million workers in the United States, and if the E-Verify system fails just 1% of the time, it will keep 154,000 people from working.
 These 154,000 people can be denied by the system for a number of reasons, but the cause is rarely obvious.
-The E-Verify system compiles data from 20 different databases and the effort to clear the system error can not only be rigorous but costly as well.
+The E-Verify system compiles data from 20 different databases, and the effort to clear the system error can be not only rigorous, but costly as well.

 Donald Trump’s rise to power brought CIS and the rest of the nativist movement closer to the White House and closer to shaping immigration policy than ever before.

-Krikorian bragged to Reuters in October of 2016 that the Trump team had received requests for research and studies during the campaign.
+Krikorian bragged to Reuters in October 2016 that the Trump team had received requests for research and studies during the campaign.
 In August, Trump released a campaign ad that specifically cited CIS.
 Also in August, Krikorian met with Trump officials in New York, where he was asked to be a campaign surrogate, a position that he turned down.

 Trump’s victory resulted in nativists obtaining top jobs in the administration and DHS and Alabama Senator Jeff Sessions was appointed Attorney General.
-Aside from working hand in hand with Kephart in 2013, Sessions has endorsed the work of CIS and participated in a panel discussion event organized by the group in 2006 and spoke on a CIS teleconference in 2013.
+Aside from working hand in hand with Kephart in 2013, Sessions has endorsed the work of CIS and participated in a panel discussion event the group organized in 2006 and spoke on a CIS teleconference in 2013.
 During the 2016 campaign, Sessions spoke at a reception for guests invited to a CIS conference.
-Stephen Miller, a Sessions staffer-turned Trump advisor and speechwriter, served as the keynote speaker at a CIS awards ceremony in 2015.
+Stephen Miller, a Sessions staffer-turned Trump adviser and speechwriter, served as the keynote speaker at a CIS awards ceremony in 2015.
 In 2017, CIS staffer Jon Feere left the organization and took up a position at the DHS.
-Former FAIR executive director Julie Kirchner also was hired to a position at USCIS.
+Former FAIR executive director Julie Kirchner also was hired for a position at USCIS.

 In 2016 CIS began commissioning Jason Richwine, a disgraced former Heritage Foundation analyst, to write reports and blogs for the organization.
 Richwine’s racist views were exposed in 2013 after he co-authored a major Heritage Foundation report on the “costs” of the most recent comprehensive immigration reform bill.
-Reporters, as well as civil rights groups such as the SPLC and the Anti-Defamation League, reported on a the racist nature of Richwine’s Harvard dissertation, in which he claimed, “No one knows whether Hispanics will ever reach IQ parity with whites, but the prediction that new Hispanic immigrants will have low-IQ children and grandchildren is difficult to argue against.”
+Journalists, as well as civil rights groups such as the SPLC and the Anti-Defamation League, reported on a the racist nature of Richwine’s Harvard dissertation in which he claimed, “No one knows whether Hispanics will ever reach IQ parity with whites, but the prediction that new Hispanic immigrants will have low-IQ children and grandchildren is difficult to argue against.”
 Richwine’s beliefs in IQ differences between the races are prevalent not only in anti-immigrant circles, but also white nationalist ones.
 He authored pieces for the white nationalist website Alternative Right, founded by Richard Spencer.

 But five years prior to this, Krikorian was exposed to Richwine’s views on race and IQ in a panel discussion organized by the American Enterprise Institute to discuss Krikorian’s book, The New Case Against Immigration.
-With Krikorian sitting on the same panel, Richwine stated, “There are real differences between groups, not just trivial ones that we have to notice more than we should.
+With Krikorian sitting on the same panel, Richwine stated: “There are real differences between groups, not just trivial ones that we have to notice more than we should.
 Race is different in all sorts of ways, and probably the most important way is in IQ.
 Decades of psychometric testing has indicated that at least in America you have Jews with the highest average IQ, usually followed by East Asians, and then you have non-Jewish whites, Hispanics and then blacks.
 These are real differences.
 They’re not going to go away tomorrow, and for that reason we have to address them in our immigration discussions.”